Social prescribing: Examples

 In Brighton and Hove, pilot funding was provided in 2014 for a Community Navigator scheme.
 The pilot involved placing volunteer navigators in 16 of Brighton's 36 GP surgeries.
 In recognition of the programme's success, the local CCG took over funding the scheme when the pilot ended in 2016.
 The provider, Together Co, has been held up as an example of good practice for its provision of social prescribing and for running a link worker network in the city so that staff at a range of organisations can benefit from ongoing learning and development.

+The Heritage Connectors and Heritage Buddies pilots from Historic England tested the potential of using local heritage for social prescribing via different types of volunteering.
+The results have gone on to form the basis of guidance for the Heritage and Social Prescribing Advice Hub.

 In the state of Victoria, Australia, recommendation 15 from the Royal Commission into Victoria's Mental Health System recommended the establishment of one social prescribing trial per region in Local Mental Health and Wellbeing Services to support healthcare professionals to refer people, particularly older Victorians, living with mental illness, into community initiatives.
 Social prescribing trials are planned to commence in six Local Services.
 These services are being established in the local government areas of Frankston, Latrobe and Benalla-Wangaratta-Mansfield, Brimbank, Geelong-Queenscliffe and Whittlesea.

 In 2024, journalist Julia Hotz published a book exploring examples of social prescriptions in two dozen countries including cycling lessons in the United Kingdom, art classes in Australia, culture vitamins in Denmark, farm-based daycare in Norway, theatre tickets in Canada, and a phone call program in the United States.